Bread Science: the Chemistry and Craft of Making Bread (August, 2006)

 Intelligence (working title)

-Debra ventures into the underground world of illegal knowledge downloads, hoping to find a way to pursue her dream of freelancing.
-Soon she’s meeting with revolutionaries, spying on (or possibly dating) the owner’s son, and sneaking through the city with the mail guy.
+She ventures into the underground world of illegal knowledge downloads, hoping to find a way to escape her situation.
+Soon she’s meeting with revolutionaries, spying on (or possibly dating) the company owner’s son, and sneaking through the city with the mysterious comm guy.
 It could end in freedom.
 Or arrest.
 Or love.
 Or heartbreak.
 The only way to find out is to keep going.